 This means there are a countless number of opportunities for these events every day.
 The number we capture depends upon our level of awareness.

 It all depends upon how you define paranormal.
 Paranormal experiences are those beyond a scientific explanation.
 We know from the above example that science can explain help us to some extent.
 It tells us what may happen when we experience them.
 However, it does not explain how or why, or what is causing these events.

 A Coincidence is when two or more similar things happen at the same time.
 When there doesn’t seem to be a causal connection.
 This could be a synchronistic event.
 It depends on how it relates to you.

-When we recognize something similar or unusual it could be our intuition trying to make us pay attention.
-It’s important to write down these events.
-When you document these events it gives you the chance to see possible connections that you otherwise would have missed.
+When we recognize something similar or unusual, it could be our intuition trying to make us pay attention.
+It’s important to record these events.
+When you document these events, it gives you the chance to see possible connections that you otherwise would have missed.